nexmo-community/voice-channels-aws-transcribe-php/README.md

 # voice-channels-aws-transcribe-php
-Transcribe a voice conversation separate channels and store in a RDS MySQL database.
+Transcribe a voice conversation separate channels using Amazon Transcribe.
 This is done using PHP and Amazon Transcribe with an AWS Lambda function and AWS S3.

 ## Prerequisites